×

 Foundation models encapsulate a tremendous amount of solved tasks in a reusable package.
 AI teams spend less time rebuilding common capabilities from scratch.
 With proven architectures, features, and performance, they can focus on rapidly building and delivering end applications.
 The productivity boost enables faster iteration and innovation.

-Labeling even a relatively small amount of data for AI development can be slow and expensive if done by humans, especially when domain experts are involved for specialized use cases.
 Leading AI teams have proven that pre-labeling your data — that is, using a model or program to take a first pass at a labeling task — can significantly cut labeling time and expenses.
 Teams that use a powerful and accurate model for pre-labeling can realize 50% or more in labeling costs.
 With the advent of foundation models, such high-level pre-labeling workflow is accessible to any AI team, not just those with large budgets and advanced architectures.